 How is Delta-8 THC Produced?

-The amount of delta-8 THC present in cannabis is far too small to meet current consumer demands and too costly to extract in such trace amounts.
+The amount of Delta-8 THC present in cannabis is far too small to meet current consumer demands.
+It’s too costly to extract in such trace amounts.

 Because cannabinoids are similar in molecular structure, scientists have learned how to convert one cannabinoid into another.
 This is not a new technology in the industry.
-A different cannabinoid such as the aforementioned CBD or delta-9 THC is extracted and refined into an isolate.
-It is then synthesized into delta-8 using an ionization process.
+A different cannabinoid such as CBD or Delta-9 THC is extracted and refined into an isolate.
+It’s then synthesized into Delta-8 using an ionization process.

 The Future of Delta-8 THC

-The proposed regulations would add specifications to the 2018 Farm Bill stating that all synthetically derived tetrahydrocannabinols remain schedule I controlled substances, which could impact more than just delta-8 THC.
+The proposed regulations would add specifications to the 2018 Farm Bill, stating that all synthetically derived tetrahydrocannabinols remain schedule I controlled substances.
+This could impact more than just Delta-8.